-The Office of University Community Standards (UCS) staff will conduct its investigation in a confidential manner to the extent practicable and/or permitted by law.
-Note, however, that the UCS's fact-finding may also be utilized by other offices, including but not limited to Human Resources and Labor Relations.
+The Office of University Community Standards (UCS) in collaboration with the Title IX Investigator will conduct the investigation in a confidential manner to the extent practicable and/or permitted by law.
 The parties and witnesses are expected to cooperate fully in the investigation, and maintain and preserve the confidentiality of the investigation.

-In order to protect confidentiality, hearings shall be closed to members of the campus community and to the public.
+Hearings shall be closed to members of the campus community and to the public.
 Student disciplinary records, except as hereinafter provided, will be confidential in accordance with Federal and State laws relating to disclosure.